 No matter whether you write fiction or nonfiction, you can learn invaluable marketing and writing strategies from copywriting books.
 These strategies will help you write more persuasively and market more effectively so you get your message out to the world.

-One of the copywriting classics is a book called My Life in Advertising by legendary copywriter Claude C. Hopkins.
+One of the copywriting classics is a book called My Life in Advertising (Amazon affiliate link) by legendary copywriter Claude C. Hopkins.
 It was published way back in 1927 but still contains many copywriting lessons that we can learn from in 2021.

 In today’s post, I’ve written up my top five takeaways.
 Let’s dive in.